CafeVariomeUoL/cv3-docs/Writerside/topics/bts-data-structure.md

 To enable semantic similarity and mapping query, some annotation and mapping are loaded between two term sets.
 They are:

 - HPO-Gene mapping, provided by the HPO consortium, within its GitHub releases.
-- Reactome-Gene mapping, provided by the Reactome consortium, within its relational database
+- Reactome-Gene mapping, provided by the Reactome consortium, within its relational database.
+- NCIT-Gene mapping, provided by the NCI Thesaurus, within its release files.
+- OMIM-Gene mapping, provided by the OMIM, with a separate release file.
 - HPO-ORDO mapping (the HOOM model), provided by Orphanet
+- ORDO-Gene mapping, provided by Orphanet, in its rare disease gene annotation files.
+- ORDO-OMIM mapping, provided by Orphanet, in its alignment files.
-- CTV3-SNOMED mapping, provided by the NHS TRUD
+- CTV3-SNOMED mapping, provided by the NHS TRUD.
+- SNOMED-ORDO mapping, provided by SNOMED (via UMLS downloads), as a Orphanet mapping pack.

+## Input files

+The system takes various input file format to load the data into the databases, but each dataset can use only one of the designated format.
+The supported formats are:

+- CTV3: CTV3 speciality files, in the NHS TRUD format.
+- Ensembl: GTF files.
+- HGNC: TSV files.
+- HPO: OWL files.
+- NCIT: TSV files.
+- OMIM: CSV files.
+- ORDO: OWL files.
+- Reactome: There is a special script to extract from its neo4j database (when it's running), and store the data into CSV.
+The main program accepts this processed CSV file.
+- SNOMED: RF2 files.

+For CTV3, CSV, TSV and RF2 files, `pandas` is used to load the raw data file; for OWL files `owlready2` is used to parse the ontology structure.